hunternance93/unity-interview/README.md

 The purpose of this challenge is to save time for both you and our interview team.

 ## Rules:
-- You must complete the challenge within 30 minutes.
+- You must complete the challenge within 45 minutes.
 - You may search online for help, but:
 - You may not use ChatGPT or any other AI tool.
-- If you use Github Copilot or other AI assistent, please disable it for this challenge.
+- If you use Github Copilot or other AI assistant, please disable it for this challenge.

 ## Instructions
 - Clone or download this project.